 - Compliance with required project-specific skills

-TUM International Center will provide the following services to program participants:
+TUM Global & Alumni Office will provide the following services to program participants:

-- Scholarship: Students not otherwise supported during the time of their participation in PREP will receive a scholarship (1,200.00 €, paid in two installments during their stay in Munich).
+- Scholarship: Students not otherwise supported during the time of their participation in TUM PREP will receive a scholarship (1,000.00 €, paid in two installments during their stay at TUM).

-- Certificates: PREP participants will obtain a certificate of participation as well as a written evaluation of their research work from their supervisors.
+- Certificate: TUM PREP participants will obtain a certificate with a written evaluation of their research work from their project supervisors.

 - Kick-off Event: A special information and networking event for all program stakeholders will facilitate the start of the project phase.

-- Closing Event: With research poster sessions and the issue of certificates, this event will be a well-rounded conclusion of the participants' time at TUM.
+- Closing Event: This event including research poster sessions, will be a well-rounded conclusion of the participants' time at TUM.

-There are no fees for PREP itself.
-Although individual figures may vary with regard to personal spending habits, PREP participants should anticipate approximately the following total expenses for their three-month-stay in Munich:
+There are no fees for TUM PREP itself.
+Although individual figures may vary with regard to personal spending habits, TUM PREP participants should anticipate approximately the following total expenses for their three-month-stay in Munich: